top of page

 Citizens More Aware of Individual Actions and Behaviours

-Taking part in COMPAIR experiments will help people to better understand their own environmental footprint within their neighbourhoods and city and explore what they can do personally to improve air quality.
+Taking part in experiments can help people to better understand their own environmental footprint within their neighbourhoods and city and explore what they can do personally to improve air quality.
 They will learn interesting new skills, from digital and analytical to co-creation and innovation, be able to drive effective evidence-based community change and have a voice with city decision-makers.

 City Decision and Policy Makers Able to Act on Real Evidence